 Last modified on Monday, April 8, 2019 4:54:10 EST

 Dr. Shen is a professor in the department of computer & information science, the University of Michigan-Dearborn, USA.
-He is a fellow of ASME & IET, and the editor-in-chief of the International Journal of Modelling and Simulation (CiteScore 2019: 1.15), which is an EI-indexed, peer-reviewed research journal published through UK-based Taylor & Francis Group both in print and online.
-Professor Shen has published about 140 technical papers, 3 books, and organized many international conferences/workshops.
+He is a fellow of ASME & IET, and the editor-in-chief of the International Journal of Modelling and Simulation (CiteScore 2020 Tracker: 1.9), which is an EI-indexed, peer-reviewed research journal published through UK-based Taylor & Francis Group both in print and online.
+Professor Shen has published over 140 technical papers, 3 books, and organized many international conferences/workshops.
 His research areas include Modeling and Simulation, Machine Learning and Artificial Intelligence, Numerical Analysis and Optimization, Robotics, Data Science, Sensor Technology, Data Fusion, and Computational Materials Science.
 Dr. Shen is an innovator who is the creator of two software tools: (a) UM GeoModifier and (b) UM MatDiagnoser.
 He also contributed to the development of the well-known software OptiStruct.

 Recent Research News